 Certification Renewal: Both AHIMA and AAPC require ongoing continuing education to keep credentials active.

 According to the U.S. Bureau of Labor Statistics1, employment for medical records specialists, which includes billing and coding professionals, is expected to grow faster than average through 2032.
-Hawaii's aging population and demand for healthcare services will keep skilled specialists in demand.
+Hawaii’s aging population and demand for healthcare services will keep skilled specialists widely needed.

 If you want to move forward:

-Starting a career in medical billing and coding in Hawaii is straightforward if you choose an accredited school and commit to your training.
-In under two years, you could be working in a healthcare setting, helping providers and patients manage critical medical records and billing.
+Starting a career in medical billing and coding in Hawaii is straightforward if you choose an accredited school and commit to your training. in about two years, you could be working in a healthcare setting, helping providers and patients manage critical medical records and billing.